-Lesson Title: Construction of triangles - Theme: Geometry

-Part 3

-Lesson Number: M2-L086 Class: SSS 2 Time: 40 minutes

-Learning Outcome Preparation

-By the end of the lesson, pupils  🖂 1.
-Write the p problem in Opening on

-will be able to construct triangles using the board.

-two given angles and a side (ASA).
-2. Bring a pair of co mpasses, a

-protractor, and a ruler to class

-(purchased or ha ndmade).
-Ask pupils

-to bring geometry / sets if they already

-have them.
+Lesson Title: Construction of triangles - Theme: Geometry Part 3 Lesson Number: M2-L086 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct triangles using two given angles and a side (ASA).
+Class: SSS 2 Time: 40 minutes Preparation Write the problem in Opening o the board.
+Bring a pair of compasses, a protractor, and a ruler to class (purchased or handmade).
+Ask pupils to bring geometry sets if they already have them.